 Estimates of the UK population by country of birth and nationality are not directly comparable to estimates of Long-Term International Migration.
 This is mainly because of the definitional differences between the two surveys used to estimate migrant flows: International Passenger Survey (IPS) and the foreign resident population (Annual Population Survey (APS).

 A discussion on the differences between international migration data from the Labour Force Survey (LFS) and APS, and IPS and LTIM can be found in Note on the differences between Long-Term International Migration flows derived from the International Passenger Survey and estimates of the population obtained from the Annual Population Survey: December 2016.Back to table of contents

 No, it is not possible to sum together these estimates as the two surveys they are based on have definitional differences.
 LTIM estimates from the International Passenger Survey (IPS) measure the flow of migrants into and out of the country in a given time period, whereas the Annual Population Survey (APS) produces a count of the number of migrants (stock) currently living in the UK.

 Further information on the differences between the Labour Force Survey (LFS) and APS, and IPS and LTIM can be found in the report published 1 December 2016: Note on the differences between Long-Term International Migration flows derived from the International Passenger Survey and estimates of the population obtained from the Annual Population Survey.Back to table of contents

 The International Passenger Survey (IPS) formal study figures provide an estimate of the number of migrants indicating their main reason for migrating is to attend a formal study course in the UK.
-This may not match other measures of "student" immigration such as the number of student visas issued, for a number of reasons, such as:
+This may not match other measures of "student" immigration, such as the number of student visas issued, for a number of reasons: